danorton/mw-ext-shorturlapi/ShortUrlApi/README.md

 This is a MediaWiki extension that provides an API for the ShortUrl extension.
 It adds:
  - A new property to page queries (action=query&prop=shorturl):
-   - path: ShortUrl path
+   - path: ShortUrl path (e.g. "/Special:ShortUrl/q45t")
-   - code: ShortUrl code
+   - code: ShortUrl code (e.g. "q45t")

- - A new query action (action=shorturl), which returns details about specified short URL codes.
+ - A new query action (action=shorturl), which returns details about specified short URL codes:
-   - template: a string formatting template for ShortUrl paths
+   - template: a string formatting template for ShortUrl paths (e.g. "/Special:ShortUrl/$1")
    - an array of details for each code specified in the query

 ## Installation
-1. Review installation instructions at http://www.mediawiki.org/wiki/Manual:Extensions.
+1. Review installation instructions at https://www.mediawiki.org/wiki/Manual:Extensions.
-2. Review ShortUrl installation instructions at http://www.mediawiki.org/wiki/Extension:ShortUrl.
+2. Review ShortUrl installation instructions at https://www.mediawiki.org/wiki/Extension:ShortUrl.
 3. Confirm that the ShortUrl extension is installed.
 (See #1 & #2.)
 4. Install this ShortUrlApi extension.
 (See #1.)
 5. Confirm installation at Special:Version.